FeliceGeracitano/webperf-dashboard/README.md

   ]
 }
 ```
+> Set `report` if you want to save lighthouse report as html.

-> more info about the cron pattern at https://www.npmjs.com/package/cron
+> More info about the cron pattern at https://www.npmjs.com/package/cron

 ### Dashboards Built-in